 Telescope for Moon Viewing When first grade teacher Sarah Howell saw how excited her students were after a “moon viewing” event last year, she knew she needed a better telescope to make the event an even bigger success.
 Howell’s grant will give her a more powerful, portable telescope that will allow her students to explore more of the moon during their viewing event for parents and students.
 Access to the telescope will also be available to all teachers who want to incorporate similar curriculum.

-Visiting Artists and Mural at CEMS Awarded CEMS Students Oliver Adams & Addison Young, along with advisory Marguerite Lawler-Rohner (Art Teacher), this grant will allow students to collaborate with artists in the conception and execution of community murals outside and inside the CEMS building.
+Visiting Artists and Mural at CEMS Awarded to Students Oliver Adams & Addison Young, along with advisor Marguerite Lawler-Rohner (Art Teacher), this grant will allow students to collaborate with artists in the conception and execution of murals inside the CEMS building.
 This experiential learning experience will encompass the complete mural-making process from visual brainstorming, budgeting and ordering supplies, wall preparation, mathematical layout, design, and surface creation to completion.
-The public art outside the building will be created by Rachel and Ryan Adams.
 Their work will be informed by the collaboration with students about the message the artwork will convey.
-The inside murals will be created by students.
-Their work will be informed by the direct experiences of working with Rachel and Ryan Adams.

 CEHS Experiential Discovery and Leadership Learning Drawing on the leadership and collaboration skills learned and practiced in three different CEHS classes, a Discovery and Leadership Program will allow students to push their skills and learn from each other.
 CEHS’ Boys’ Freshman Academy, Girls’ Freshman Academy, and Women’s Leadership Academy will combine for a day at LL Bean’s Outdoor Discovery and Ropes Course.
 The day will grant students the opportunity to exercise and adopt new collaboration and team-building skills